bumi/blockstream_satellite/README.md

-# BlockstreamSatellite - use ruby to send messages to space and back
+# Blockstream Satellite - with ruby to space and back

 Ruby gem to interact with the [Blockstream Satellite](https://blockstream.com/satellite/) API.